thousandbrainsproject/tbp.monty/docs/how-monty-works/sensor-module/two-d-sensor-module.md

 # TwoDSensorModule

-`TwoDSensorModule` is a sensor module for learning 2D surface models of 3D objects.
+`TwoDSensorModule` is a sensor module that enables learning 2D models of 2D objects that exist in a 3D world.

-The module treats local texture edges as pose information and treats motion across the object as motion in a transported 2D coordinate system.
+The module extracts local texture edges as morphological features, providing local pose information, analogous to the surface normal and principle curvature directions in the standard `CameraSM`.
+In addition, it treats motion across the surface of an object as motion in a transported 2D coordinate system.
 This makes it possible to learn flattened edge layouts from curved surfaces while still sending `location`, `displacement`, and `pose_vectors` fields that downstream learning modules already understand.

 For the detailed implementation notes, edge-detection math, movement derivation, and current experiment results, see the [TwoDSensorModule reference manual](https://www.overleaf.com/read/ppbgtdvrbvzz#e8f1c2).